 The Neurology / Neurosurgery Service of the School of Veterinary Medicine, University of Glasgow, is one of the most on demand clinics in the Small Animal Hospital and one of the largest neurology clinics in Europe.
 We accept referral cases and provide telephone advice to veterinary surgeons throughout the UK and beyond.
-The team of the Neurology / Neurosurgery clinic include Diplomates and Residents of the European College of Veterinary Neurology (ECVN) and have a dedicated Specialist Neurology Support Nurse and Neurology Veterinary Intern.
+The team of the Neurology / Neurosurgery Service include Diplomates and Residents of the European College of Veterinary Neurology (ECVN) and have dedicated Specialist Neurology Support Nurses.
 The service is also supported by an on-site rehabilitation and physiotherapy service.

 On-site we have access to a number of advanced diagnostic capabilities including:

 - Electrodiagnostic techniques (electromyography and nerve conduction studies)

 - Electroencephalography (EEG)